Have you been injured? you may have a case. GET A FREE CONSULTATION

 Unlike many other states, Michigan does not have a zero-tolerance law that prohibits driving with “any amount” of prescribed medication in the driver’s system.
 However, it is against the law to drive while “intoxicated” or “under the influence of [an] intoxicating substance,” which can include prescribed medications.
 (MCL 257.625(1)(a) and (8))

-If you have been injured in a car accident caused by prescription drugs and would like to speak with an experienced attorney, call toll free anytime 24/7 at (248) 353-7575 for a free consultation with one of our injury lawyers.
-You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.
+If you have been injured in a car accident caused by prescription drugs and would like to speak with an experienced attorney, call now (855) 781-7747 for a free consultation with one of our experienced car accident lawyers.
+There is no cost or obligation.
+You can also visit our contact page or use the chat feature on our website.

-(Sources: Governors Highway Safety Association, “Drug-Impaired Driving: Marijuana and Opioids Raise Critical Issues for States,” Published May 2018, Page 19; Michigan Traffic Crash Facts, 2019, Statewide, “Alcohol/Drugs,” “Driver Drinking and/or Using Drugs and Injury Severity in Crash by Age”; Michigan Traffic Crash Facts, 2019, Statewide, “Vehicle/Driver,” “Driver Injury Severity by Restraint, Alcohol, and Drug Use”)
+(Sources: Governors Highway Safety Association, “Drug-Impaired Driving: Marijuana and Opioids Raise Critical Issues for States,” Published May 2018, Page 19; Michigan Traffic Crash Facts, 2022, Fact Sheets, “Drugs”)

 Can Car Accidents Be Caused By Prescription Drugs?